OpenBAS-Platform/docs/docs/usage/injects.md

 **Alert Details**

-Once an inject have been executed, it is possible to access the alerts' details on the different SIEMs linked to the EDRs present on the tested assets.
+Once an inject have been executed, it is possible to access the alerts' details on the different security platforms (SIEM or EDR) linked to the EDRs present on the tested assets.

 ![Inject execution traces details](assets/inject-expectation-traces-1.png)

 By selecting an agent on the `Targets` panel, you can access the traces details that were retrieved by OpenBAS.

 On the above example, we can see that there are 3 agents on the `mac.home` asset.
-Both the CrowdStrike and the Tanium agents haven't had any detection nor any prevention results.
-However, there are some on the OpenBAS agent.
+We can see there are detections on the OpenBAS and CrowdStrike agents, while the Tanium agent hasn't had any yet (it can take several minutes for the traces to show up in OpenBAS).

-By clicking on it, we can see that the inject's payload was detected by CrowdStrike, but not by Tanium.
-We can also see that there were 2 alerts on CrowdStrike.
+By clicking on the CrowdStrike agent, we can see that the inject's payload was detected by CrowdStrike and Defender, and traces are available on Sentinel as well.

-To get the details of these alerts, you can click on the CrowStrike line to see
+We can also see that there were 2 alerts on CrowdStrike, and 1 on Defender and Sentinel.

-this:
+To get the details of these alerts, you can click on the CrowStrike line to see this:

 ![Inject execution traces alert details](assets/inject-expectation-traces-2.png)

-On this new panel, you can click on the alert name, and you will be redirected to the alert details on the corresponding SIEM platform.
+On this new panel, you can click on the alert name, and you will be redirected to the alert details on the corresponding security platform.

 !!! warning